Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Introduction

 \section{Introduction}

-The services delivered by a smart city's critical infrastructure (CI) such as power, natural gas, and water will be highly interdependent \cite{farhangi2010path,gao2012networks,rinaldi2001identifying, nam2011smart}.
+The services delivered by a smart city's critical infrastructure (CI) such as power, natural gas, and water will be highly interdependent \cite{Chattopadhyay,farhangi2010path,rinaldi2001identifying, nam2011smart}.
 CIs are cyber-physical systems (CPSs) that encompass physical infrastructure whose performance is monitored and controlled by a cyber system, typically consisting of a massive number of sensors.
-These CPSs exhibit close interactions between their cyber and physical components\cite{nam2011smart,shi2011survey,khaitan2015design}.
-The state estimation of the CIs, which uses cyber elements to monitor the physical elements, is a crucial stage for controlling their functionality.
-However, the interdependence between CIs and the high synergy between their physical and cyber components make them vulnerable to attacks and failures \cite{Sinopoli2011integ,Sanjab2016,yagan2012optimal,ferdowsi2017game}.
+These CPSs exhibit close interactions between their cyber and physical components\cite{nam2011smart,ferdowsi2017deep,ouyang2014review}. {The different types of interdependencies inside and between CPSs include: 1) Physical, in which a CPS's state depends on the output of another CPS, 2) Cyber, a CPS's state depends on the received information from another CPS, 3) Policy-related, where the administrative decisions impact the CPSs, 4) Shared, in which CPSs share some components, and 5) Exclusive, in which only one CPS can work at a time while other CPSs must wait for the CPS to finish operating.
+Thus, the various interdependencies within CPSs require having precise state estimation for monitoring purposes\cite{ouyang2014review,Rana2017,Kamel1996}.}